MateusGurgel/fast-api-template/readme.md

 ## TODO

+0 - set 201 as a response on creation routes

 1 - Use another lib for hashing

 2 - Make the query builder affect only search_functions with a @tag on it

+2.1 - Make select_first and select with offset and limit tags

 3 - Implement Logging on the aplication